Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization

 A popular form of CFA is to use a deterministic lookahead (which can accommodate forecasts), with tunable parameters to handle uncertainty.
 This approach is used for robust power system control in \cite{SimaoReserves} where reserves are explicitly tuned to meet the variability of renewables.
 Similarly, in \cite{thalassinakis2004monte}, a Monte Carlo simulation method tunes the reserve level in addition to other power system settings.

-As previously mentioned, deterministic lookahead policies belong to the DLA class and are a commonly used approach for energy system control.
-In one example, \cite{denholm2009value} study the benefits of co-locating wind farms and storage devices (compressed air storage is considered) to reduce transmission requirements instead of placing storage devices on the load side of the system.
-A deterministic lookahead is utilized as the storage operator makes decisions based on a mixed integer program with a forecast for a two-week horizon into the future.
-Model predictive control (MPC) approaches, which typically consider deterministic models of the future, also belong to the DLA class.
-See \cite{camacho2013model} for details on MPC.
-In the energy storage domain, MPC is often used for the efficient operation of heating and cooling systems for large buildings as in \cite{ma2012predictive}.
-In a different application, \cite{arnold2011model} utilize MPC to operate a storage hub containing both battery and hot water storage devices to satisfy the loads from aggregated households at minimum cost.
-This is done in the presence of uncertain renewable sources, electricity prices, and natural gas prices.
-Stochastic lookaheads are also seen in the literature, such as in \cite{4494596} where the two-stage stochastic programming method is used to jointly optimize the bids of a wind farm and pumped storage facility in the day-ahead market based on electricity price and wind power scenarios.
-Two-stage stochastic programming is also used to attempt to tackle much higher dimensional problems in the energy systems realm such as robustly optimizing a large power grid in the day-ahead unit commitment problem \citep{wang2013two}.
+Deterministic lookaheads, also known as model predictive control \citep{camacho2013model}, are a popular policy for energy systems.
+In one example, \cite{denholm2009value} study the benefits of co-locating wind farms and and storage devices (using compressed air storage) using a deterministic lookahead which optimizes over a two-week rolling horizon.
+Model predictive control (MPC) is used by \cite{ma2012predictive} for optimizing heating and cooling systems in large buildings, while \cite{arnold2011model} use MPC to operate a storage hub with battery and hot water storage devices in the presence of uncertain renewable sources, electricity prices, and natural gas prices. \cite{4494596} optimize the bids of a wind farm and pumped storage facility using a stochastic lookahead, in the form of a two-stage stochastic program, to introduce uncertainty in the lookahead model.
+Two-stage stochastic programming is also utilized for much higher dimensional problems in the energy systems realm, such as robustly optimizing a large power grid in a day-ahead unit commitment problem \citep{wang2013two}.